simon-frankau/dirac/README.md

 However, the non-volatile storage is EEPROM rather than EPROM, and I'm just using a great big SRAM, rather than bothering with the pain of DRAM.
-Serial I/O uses a proper Z80 SIO, but that connects to a TTL serial to USB dongle, rather than RS-232 proper.
+Serial I/O uses a proper Z80 SIO, but one ports connects to a TTL serial to USB dongle, rather than RS-232 proper (the second port does real RS232).
 After a false start, I use an oscillator package, rather than a raw crystal.
 Mass storage is an SD card, via a break-out board.
 I see little reason to cause myself a lot of pain of using a more difficult and less available form of storage!

 (Having said that, recreating old-school floppy drive control sounds like a fun project in itself...)